 The Company intends to indefinitely reinvest all of its accumulated and future foreign earnings outside the United States.
-At March 31, 2015, the Company had \$193,268 of unremitted earnings from foreign subsidiaries and approximately \$99,155 of cash and short-term investments that would otherwise be available for potential distribution, if not indefinitely reinvested.
+At March 31, 2016, the Company had \$330,849 of unremitted earnings from foreign subsidiaries and approximately \$146,490 of cash, cash equivalents, short-term investments and long-term investments that would otherwise be available for potential distribution, if not indefinitely reinvested.
 Due to the various methods by which such earnings could be repatriated in the future, the amount of taxes attributable to the undistributed earnings are dependent on circumstances existing if and when remittance occurs and is not practically determinable.

 Due to the geographical scope of the Company's operations, the Company is subject to tax examinations in various jurisdictions.
 The Company's ongoing assessments of the more-likely-than-not outcomes of these examinations and related tax positions require judgment and can increase or decrease the Company's effective tax rate, as well as impact the Company's operating results.
 The specific timing of when the resolution of each tax position will be reached is uncertain.
 The Company does not believe that the outcome of any ongoing examination will have a material effect on its consolidated financial statements within the next twelve months.
 The Company's major taxing jurisdictions include the United States, the United Kingdom, India and Sri Lanka.
-In the United States, the Company remains subject to examination for all tax years ended after March 31, 2012.
+In the United States, the Company remains subject to examination for all tax years ended after March 31, 2013.
 In the foreign jurisdictions, the Company generally remains subject to examination for tax years ended after March 31, 2005.

 Each fiscal year, unrecognized tax benefits may be adjusted upon the closing of the statute of limitations for income tax returns filed in various jurisdictions.
-The total amount of unrecognized tax benefits that would reduce income tax expense and the effective income tax rate, if recognized, is \$546, \$410 and \$512 as of March 31, 2015, 2014 and 2013, respectively.
-Although it would be difficult to anticipate the final outcome on timing of resolution of any particular uncertain tax position, the Company anticipates that \$109 of unrecognized tax benefits will reverse during the twelve month period ending March 31, 2016 due to settlement or expiration of statute of limitations on open tax years.
+The total amount of unrecognized tax benefits that would reduce income tax expense and the effective income tax rate, if recognized, is \$6,693, \$546 and \$410 as of March 31, 2016, 2015 and 2014, respectively.
+Although it would be difficult to anticipate the final outcome on timing of resolution of any particular uncertain tax position, the Company anticipates that \$198 of unrecognized tax benefits will reverse during the twelve month period ending March 31, 2017 due to settlement or expiration of statute of limitations on open tax years.
 All of these benefits are expected to have an impact on the effective tax rate as they are realized.